 Whether you’re looking to beef up your retirement game or find a place to roll over a 401(k) from an old employer, an individual retirement account (IRA) can be a great tool to use.

 Most people choose either a traditional IRA or a Roth IRA, both of which come with distinct tax benefits.
 There are other types available, particularly if you’re self-employed, but for most people, these two are ideal options.

-Traditional IRAs, for example, let you defer paying taxes on your contributions until you actually start making withdrawals.
+Traditional IRAs let you defer paying taxes on your contributions until you withdraw.
 With Roth IRAs, you pay taxes the year you make your contribution.
 When it comes time to withdraw funds, you don’t pay taxes on anything.

 Once you do your research and determine what kind of IRA you want (and check that you qualify for one), you need to find a company where you can open an account.
 There are countless options available and you could probably even go with the bank where you keep your checking and savings accounts.

 But don’t just jump on the first IRA company you find.
 Fees, account minimums, and available investment vehicles can vary widely.
 It’s smart to compare several options to make sure you’re getting everything you need out of your IRA company.